-How local authorities, maintained schools and academies should collect data for the school workforce census.
+How local authorities, local-authority-maintained schools and academies should collect data for the school workforce census.

 The school workforce census is a statutory data collection each autumn under sections 113 and 114 of the Education Act 2005.

 The census collects individual-level data for all teaching and support staff in regular employment, including those employed by: